trentgill/STM32_Cube_F3/Projects/STM32373C_EVAL/Applications/USB_Device/MSC_Standalone/readme.txt

 @par Hardware and Software environment

   - This example runs on STM32F373xx devices.
   - This example has been tested with STMicroelectronics STM32373C-EVAL RevB evaluation boards and can be easily tailored to any other supported device and development board.

-  - STM32373C-EVAL RevC Set-up
+  - STM32373C-EVAL RevB Set-up
     - Insert a microSD card into the STM32373C-EVAL uSD slot (CN7)
     - Connect the STM32373C-EVAL board to the PC through 'USB Type A-Male to A-Male' cable to the CN16 connector.